Zwaanendael Museum

 Admission

 The museum is open to the public and admission is free.
-Donations are accepted.
+Donations are appreciated.

 Parking